AndrewDzzz/Awesome-AI-Human-Distinction/README.md

 # Awesome-AI-Human-Distinction
 In this list, we will highlight areas where AI remains weaker than humans in daily life.
-These limitations impact how AI interacts with humans in routine, everyday situations.
-However, with advancements in AI technology, these challenges may eventually be overcome, and such limitations could become a thing of the past.
+These limitations influence how AI interacts with humans in routine, everyday situations.
+We also welcome your participation in helping us gather more examples together.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 [![知识共享协议（CC协议）](https://img.shields.io/badge/License-Creative%20Commons-DC3D24.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh)